mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 Day 2 TAC Routine.

 1st: Ride 90 minutes on the MTB.
 Ride whatever route sounds the most FUN.
 Easy to steady effort.
 I'm sure you'll have to dig deep to get up a climb or two.
 That is expected.
 Enjoy a sunny day on the trails!

-2nd: Does NOT have to be off the bike, but it can if that is what works with your schedule....
+2nd: Does NOT have to be off the bike, run 60 minutes.

-Run 60 minutes.
 Very flat route.
 Aka: Path running.
 Easy effort.

 ### NOTES
 Total Time: **0 minutes**